 |

-built by pompous buildings for administrative offices and institutions
+had being built by pompous buildings for administrative offices

-called for maintaining the firmness of Stalin's regime forever.
+and institutions called for maintaining the firmness of Stalin's

-city of Siberia had already 287 thousand population and needed vitaly
+the biggest city of Siberia had already 287 thousand population

 renovation and improvement.
 Activity of building companies acquired